aodn/utilities/generic-harvester/README.md

 CREATE SCHEMA AUTHORIZATION abos_sofs_fl;
 ```

+And then run https://github.com/aodn/harvest_sql_library/blob/master/extension/imos--1.0.sql REMOVING LINE 4 to install
+required postgres functions used to calculate spatial extents when updating metadata.

 #### Creating example tables/views using alembic

 Alembic is currently being used to create tables/views in the target schemas (see issues below).